Lor7/WRO2024-FUTURE-ENGINEERS-VOLTERRA-TEAM-INTERNATIONAL-FINAL/README.md

 <table>
   <tr>
     <td><img src="other/media/colour_sensor_image.jpg" alt="Color sensor" /></td>
     <td><b>Color Sensor TCS 34725</b><br>It can detect red, green, blue, and white light components, with an infrared blocking filter for accurate color measurements.
 It guides the vehicle's direction based on detecting the orange or blue line.
-It also counts laps.
+Also, we use its data to keep track of the laps.
 Powered directly at 3.3V from the Raspberry Pi.</td>
   </tr>
   <tr>
     <td><img src="other/media/ultrasound_sensor_image.jpg" alt="Ultrasound sensor" /></td>